hardlyardi/faststackplus/README.md

 saying this.
 - As we all know, coroutines are very fast.
 So, the internals for faststack+ use purely coroutines for optimization purposes.
+- For similar reasons, all `if` statements have been eliminated. `if`s are slow.
 - Since other operations are useless and trivial, faststack+ only provides methods for "read" and "push" to a stack.
 This ensures maximum performance.
 - Written in pure LuaU-Ü as Jod intended, by an expert in the industry.